 What is also worth noting is that the judge issued sanctions on his own initiative.

-The Moral of the Story: If you are a creditor and don’t want to be on the hook for stay or discharge violations actions taken by your counsel, or at least want to be able to assert that you did not participate in such unlawful actions, you should have and implement written policies governing what actions cannot or should not be taken by counsel.
+If you are a creditor and don’t want to be on the hook for stay or discharge violations actions taken by your counsel, or at least want to be able to assert that you did not participate in such unlawful actions, you should have and implement written policies governing what actions cannot or should not be taken by counsel.
 Then, you should monitor what your counsel is doing